-Cirrent supports dynamic provisioning of devices, where you can use a provisioning key that is shared across many devices.
+If you do not have a unique device id and secret that you can provision during manufacturing, Cirrent supports dynamic provisioning of devices, where you can use a provisioning key that is shared across many devices.
 Cirrent's service uses this provisioning key and the device id to generate a temporary shared secret unique to the device, and uses that to log into ZipKey hotspots and the Cirrent cloud.
-On the first connection, the device is then issued a more permanent device id and shared secret, which the device uses from that time forward.
+On the first connection, the device is then issued a more permanent device id and shared secret.

-Here is how you configure the WCM to use the temporary credentials:
+Here is how you configure the CA to use the temporary credentials:

 - Make sure you have a Provisioning Key (learn more here)